Family haunted by eviction that never happened

 The Szontaghs rented an apartment in a Berwyn building in 2016, but later discovered the unit was full of lead paint.
 Doctors found their two youngest sons had dangerous levels of lead in their blood, which can impair mental and physical development in children.

-By law, the landlord was supposed to tell the fmily that she had been cited months earlier by the Cook County Health Department for the lead paint.
+By law, the landlord was supposed to tell the family that she had been cited months earlier by the Cook County Health Department for the lead paint.

 During the lead paint dispute, the family didn't pay rent for six weeks as they waited for the issue to be remediated.
 As a result, the landlord filed eviction papers.